kwunchoy/Kwidder/README.md

 ## Feature roadmap

-Here are 10 useful features to add next to make Kwidder feel more like a real bidder platform:
+Here are 10 useful features to add to make Kwidder a more full featured DSP:

 1. Video Ad Podding Support
 Handle pod-level decisioning for CTV and long-form video, including pod position, slot selection, and competitive separation.